Netherlands 'going into lockdown again' to curb omicron

 Published

-Nations across Europe are moving to reimpose tougher measures to stem a new wave of COVID-19 infections spurred by the highly transmissible omicron variant
+LONDON (AP) — Nations across Europe moved to reimpose tougher measures to stem a new wave of COVID-19 infections spurred by the highly transmissible omicron variant, with the Netherlands leading the way by imposing a nationwide lockdown.

+All non-essential stores, bars and restaurants in the Netherlands will be closed until Jan.
+14 starting Sunday, caretaker Prime Minister Mark Rutte said at a hastily arranged press conference Saturday night.
+Schools and universities will shut until Jan.
+9, he said.

+In what is surely to prove a major disappointment, the lockdown terms also rein in private holiday celebrations.
+Residents only will be permitted two visitors except for Christmas and New Year's, when four will be allowed, according to Rutte.